Torch Lake AOC

 EPA has continually worked with federal, state and local partners to identify and implement remediation and restoration work with the ultimate goal of removing the AOC designation.
 Evolving projects aimed at improving the environmental health of Torch Lake include the Torch Lake Great Lakes Legacy Act Focused Feasibility Study and the Torch Lake Degradation of Benthos BUI benthos pilot study project.

 The Torch Lake Degradation of Benthos BUI project is a benthos pilot study funded by the Great Lakes Restoration Initiative.
 The developing plan will include construction of a series of pilot-scale shoreline capping and habitat restoration test plots.
 It will determine the potential to improve the density and diversity of the Torch Lake benthic community.
-Construction of the pilot study test plots will take place in late spring 2021 and should be completed by early summer followed by monitoring in 2022.
+Construction of the pilot study test plots was completed in spring 2021 with monitoring taking place in fall 2021 and 2022.

 Torch Lake GLLA Focused Feasibility Study

-On August 20, 2019, EPA signed a Great Lakes Legacy Act Project Agreement with Honeywell International, Inc. to perform a focused feasibility study at the Torch Lake Area of Concern.
+On August 20, 2019, EPA signed a Great Lakes Legacy Act Project Agreement with Honeywell International, Inc. to perform a focused feasibility study at the Torch Lake AOC.
 This is the first GLLA project agreement signed at the Torch Lake AOC.
-The study will be performed in two areas of Torch Lake, the Lake Linden Recreational Area and the Hubbell Processing Area.
+The study is being performed in two areas of Torch Lake, the Lake Linden Recreational Area and the Hubbell Processing Area.

-The study will focus on developing remedial alternatives for addressing PCB, lead and arsenic contaminated sediment in both areas, as well as mining waste abandoned in the lakebed in the Hubbell Processing Area.
+The study is focusing on developing remedial alternatives for addressing PCB, lead and arsenic contaminated sediment in both areas, as well as mining waste abandoned in the lakebed in the Hubbell Processing Area.
 Addressing contaminated sediment in these two areas will contribute to removing the Restrictions on Fish and Wildlife Consumption BUI.

 The following links exit the site